samuelexferri/unibg-gis/README.md

 Now we have a `pr_wtr.eatm.2018.test.ga-md_dimezzato.yaml` file as basepoint to build our `dataset.yaml`.

+#### Product YAML

+We create a `product.yaml` file in order to define the product in Open Data Cube.

+-   Add product `product.yaml` to datacube:

+    ```bash
+    datacube product add product.yaml
+    ```

 #### Dataset YAML

 We are using `Dataset.ipynb` jupyter notebook.

-We had to specify all the required parameters (extrapolating them from the NetCDF) by the EO3 convention.
+We had to specify all the required parameters by the EO3 convention, extrapolating them from the NetCDF.

 Dataset metadata documents define critical metadata about a dataset including: